 When I bought Fly in November 1998, she was an outboard Impala (powered by an 8hp Mariner 2-stroke) and remained so throughout the 1999, 2000 and 2001 seasons.
 But the 2-stroke, being both uneconomical and frequently forced to ‘inhale’ its own smoke in the well, proved to be frustrating for cruising and regular regatta deliveries.
 So I could simply have bought a 4-stroke outboard but, clever as the Hunter outboard system is, preferred to fit the alternative Yanmar 1GM10 inboard diesel.

-Now, the pros and cons of inboard and outboard Impalas have been keenly debated for years, so I’m quite prepared to refer interested readers to this discussion from our class forum for a range of opinions.
+Now, the pros and cons of inboard and outboard Impalas have been keenly debated for years, so I’m quite prepared to refer interested readers to this discussion from our class forum [2018 edit: or would if it still existed] for a range of opinions.
 To summarise the arguments as I see them, however:

 An outboard is relatively cheap to replace, can be swapped for another if it goes wrong, leaves a theoretically flush bottom to the hull and probably suits a racing Impala with limited need to motor.
 But 2-stroke installations suffer from poor fuel economy, lack of range, noise and the self-choking tendency mentioned above, and all Impala outboard installations from the need to fit and remove the blanking plate when racing and the needless quantity of water sucked into the well when sailing fast.